Diamond Head (1976-1985, 1990-1994, 2000-present): a NWOBHM band from Stourbridge, Midlands, UK.

 What's in Your Head?
 (2007) followed on 'Cargo records'.

 Due to the death of his father, Tart withdrew from the October 2013 US tour, vocalist Chas West stepped in.
 Tart would end off leaving the band permanently within a year, Danish born Rasmus Bom Andersen, from London would replace him.
-Their self-titled album would be released in 2016.
+Their self-titled album would be released in 2016, along with The Coffin Train (2019).

 See Less... ⏫